imgix/angular/.github/pull_request_template.md

 <!--
-Hello, and thanks for contributing to ng-imgix! 🎉🙌 Please take a second to fill out PRs with the following template!
+Hello, and thanks for contributing to @imgix/ng! 🎉🙌 Please take a second to fill out PRs with the following template!
 -->